Manuferu/Assignment_PDA/README.md

 ### B) Explanation of the use of the “Simple random data” and “Permutations” functions:

+The first part try to go throughly through each of the simple random data variables.
+To describe each of the variables, it has been add a print to see what is the output, and a plot to represent distributions:

 ### Explanation of the use and purpose of five “Distributions” functions: